Repositories

 specified when initializing a repository.

 Within a repository, Corso uses AES256-GCM-HMAC-SHA256 to encrypt data at rest using keys that are derived from the repository passphrase.
-Data in flight to and from the repositiry is encrypted via TLS.
+Data in flight to and from the repository is encrypted via TLS.

-Repositories are supported on the following object storage systems:
+Repositories are supported on the following storage systems:

-Depending on community interest, Corso will add support for other object storage backends in the future.
+Depending on community interest, Corso will add support for other storage backends in the future.

 Amazon S3